WFRT/verif/README.rst

 **Prerequisites**

 Verif requires a pip installation and Python 3.
 The python package "cartopy" is optional, but provides a background map when verification scores are plotted on a map.
-Cartopy requires GEOS and PROJ4 to be installed first:
+To install Cartopy, with its GEOS and PROJ4 dependencies, do the following:

 .. code-block:: bash

   sudo apt-get update
-  sudo apt-get install libgeos-dev libproj-dev
+  sudo apt-get install libgeos-dev libproj-dev sudo pip3 install cartopy

 **Installing using pip**